SharonLanger/TelegramPollBot/README.md

 ![](https://core.telegram.org/file/811140763/1/PihKNbjT8UE/03b57814e13713da37)

+Create a new bot, give it a name, add a photo and a bunch more w/o even writing a code.
+And, in the end save the token of your bot in order to access his HTTP API.
+You will need to access the HTTP API so you can send your bot commands via REST.

 ## Connecting your bot to smart polls:
 In the properties file fill the two properties needed:
 - URL to the smart-polls-backend